2017 Paradise Jam: Island Division

 West Virginia took on Butler in the opening day of the Island Division.
 The Mountaineers started out strong scoring 10 points before Butler scored, and held a 16–7 lead at the end of the first quarter.
 West Virginia's Naomi Davenport Recorded a double double with 12 points and 11 rebounds by halftime.
 Butler didn't back down and cut the nine point lead to five by halftime.
 In the second half Butler took a one-point lead with just over two minutes to go, but West Virginia responded with consecutive three-pointers by Teanna Muldrow and Chania Ray.
 Butler was forced to foul and Muldrow sealed the win making four consecutive free throws.
 West Virginia ended up winning 75–68.

 In the other Island Division game, Virginia Tech took on Drexel.
 The Hokies outscored the Dragons in each of the first two quarters, and went into halftime with an 11-point lead 40–29.
 However Drexel fought back and took the lead 46–45.
 The team's exchanged baskets and the lead changed, but Taylor Emery hit a three-point jumper to break a 49–49 tie.
 The Hokies led at the end of the third quarter but Drexel came back with back to back baskets to take one point lead at 60–59.
-Virginia Tech took the lead back and never gave it up, ending up with an 79–67 win.
+Virginia Tech took the lead back and never gave it up, ending up with a 79–67 win.
 Each team had four players with double digit scoring, but Emery of Virginia Tech led all scores with 25 to help secure the win.